jprivillaso/vue-mini-state/README.md

 vue-mini-state is a simple state management lib for Vuejs.
 It uses the Observable object.
 It's intended to be very simplistic and easy to use.
 What's the best of it ?
 It's centralized!
 Thus, you can use it at different components without worrying about drilling down any prop.

+vue-mini-state uses object manipulations in order to merge multiple paths inside the state.

 ## Motivation

 Two of the hardest things to achieve in a frontend project are: